 Brisk will guide the user all the way through the fulfillment process.
 The user sees the delivery flow at all times, and he/she will know when the delivery is expected to arrive.

-Brisk also gives you an opportunity to open your own store and become a Brisker for free!
-You don’t need to have a real store; you can use the shops around you as providers, buy from them, and sell is to the user with a slight markup for profit.
+He doesn’t need to have a real store; he can use the shops around him as providers, buy from them, and sell is to the user with a slight markup for profit.

 The least number of steps a user has to take to reach their final goal translates into acceptance and desirability.

 This is what truly determines the quality of a UX process.
 But unfortunately, we didn't have a constant validation process that determined the success or failure of a product or service.